Meet the Chef

 He was most recently Executive Chef at the critically acclaimed Erba where he maintained an on-site herb garden, reflecting his focus on fresh, quality tastes.

-Now, Chef Pirhofer offers unique, seasonal daily specials and presents delectable cuisine at Arrowhead.
-When asked about his creative and culinary goals for Arrowhead Restaurant and Bar, Pirhofer stated “I want Arrowhead to focus on food that is simple with bold flavors and is visually stunning.”
+Now, Chef Alan offers unique, seasonal daily specials and presents delectable cuisine at Arrowhead.
+When asked about his creative and culinary goals for Arrowhead Restaurant and Bar, Alan stated “I want Arrowhead to focus on food that is simple with bold flavors and is visually stunning.”

 When not in the kitchen, Alan enjoys collecting cookbooks and unusual kitchen equipment, and Venetian glass blowing.
 He also spends plenty of time outside creating sidewalk chalk art with his daughter Nola.
-And he also has been known to catch an occasional Formula One auto race.
+He has also been known to catch an occasional Formula One auto race.

-As for his most memorable culinary experience, it was surprisingly “A pretzel I shared with my wife in Alsace France.
+As for his most memorable culinary experience, it was surprisingly, “A pretzel I shared with my wife in Alsace, France.
 It had local Gruyere cheese on it and we bought just one.
 I never imagined a pretzel could be so amazing.
-To this day we dream of that pretzel and wish we bought more” said Pirhofer.
+To this day we dream of that pretzel and wish we bought more”, said Alan.